Arabic Dialects A

 - Basic communicative skills in colloquial Egyptian and Levantine Arabic

 - An understanding of the place of Arabic dialects vis-à-vis Standard Arabic in contemporary Arabic society

-- the (debates surrounding the) diachronic relationship between Classical Arabic and the contemporary dialects
+- An understanding of the (debates surrounding the) diachronic relationship between Classical Arabic and the contemporary dialects

-- the principal ways in which the dialects differ among themselves (and collectively in comparison to Standard Arabic) at the level of syntax, morphology, phonology and lexicon
+- An understanding of the principal ways in which the dialects differ among themselves (and collectively in comparison to Standard Arabic) at the level of syntax, morphology, phonology and lexicon

 The primary objectives of the module are: to give students a basic understanding of the linguistics of the Arabic dialects, and of the theory and practice of Arabic dialectology; to give them a solid foundation for future in-depth study of Egyptian and/or Levantine Arabic; and to give them the tools to enable them to independently acquire communicative competence in other Arabic dialects they might encounter in the course of their studies and beyond.

 A total of 10 weeks teaching with 4 hours classroom contact per week.